-For important information regarding safe operation of this type of vehicle, see the Preparing to drive your vehicle section in this chapter.
+For important information regarding safe operation of this type of vehicle, see the Preparing to drive your vehicle section in the Driving chapter of this owner guide.

 Loaded vehicles may handle differently than unloaded vehicles.
 Extra precautions, such as slower speeds and increased stopping distance, should be taken when driving a heavily loaded vehicle.